wazuh/wazuh-documentation/source/proof-of-concept-guide/poc-integrate-slack.rst

 Slack integration
 =================

-Wazuh allows connection to external APIs and alerting tools such as `Slack <https://slack.com/>`_.
-By using the :ref:`wazuh-integratord <wazuh-integratord>` deamon, the solution can report alerts through messages sent to the platform.
+You can connect Wazuh to external APIs and alerting tools such as `Slack <https://slack.com/>`_.
+This integration allows reporting alerts through messages sent to the platform by using the :ref:`wazuh-integratord <wazuh-integratord>` deamon.

 For more information about integrations, check the :ref:`manual_integration` section of the documentation.

 Configuration
 -------------